 - Download Software Licensing System Reset Tool from here.

-- Make sure that you save file to your Desktop.
+- Make sure that you save the file to your Desktop.

 - After the download is complete go to your Desktop and run MSKB928080.exe.